 The lake has been non-compliant with ministerial water levels since 2003 and water levels are now approximately 1.0 m below this threshold.
 Modelling of groundwater levels under proposed abstraction reductions projects that there will not be sufficient increases in groundwater level to make this wetland compliant with existing thresholds.
 Under the new plan, a proposed threshold of 8.0 mAHD at bore 61612104 will satisfy the proposed threshold of surface waters in the lake at 6.2 mAHD (0.75 m below existing threshold).
 This will result in water levels being similar to 2010 levels which are more then 0.3 m higher than current levels.

-Prior to 2006, evapotranspiration from the lake and its vegetation could be sufficient to account for seasonal fluctuations; the increased amplitude of seasonal variations experienced in recent years mirrors more closely the fluctuations of the groundwater.
-The pattern of change suggests that the karst barrier on the western/southern side of the lake, which has maintained constant water levels, has been breached, probably due to an event-related erosion caused by downstream groundwater abstraction (Muirden pers comm.).
+Prior to 2006, water flowed through the lake from springs and the lakebed and outflowed along the western margin.
+Evapotranspiration from the lake and its vegetation could be sufficient to account for seasonal fluctuations; the increased amplitude of seasonal variations experienced in recent years mirrors more closely the fluctuations of the groundwater.
+Kretschmer and Kelsey (2016) suggest that spillover along the lake’s western margin into caves and a karstic aquifer previously controlled maximum water levels in the past.
+However, due to declining inflows associated with a sustained decline in water table depth, inflow has been reduced sufficiently below outflow levels and hence lake surface water levels have declined (Kretschmer and Kelsey 2016).
+An alternative hypothesis suggests that the karst barrier on the western/southern side of the lake, which has maintained constant water levels, has been breached, probably due to an event-related erosion caused by downstream groundwater abstraction (Muirden pers comm.).